mwindowshz/ML_Project/README.md

 ## Conclusion

 We saved the model as described in the *SVM* section.
+Using SVM was a good choice, and using GridSearch helped finding a good configuration.
+Very important was using random data, and diffrent splits, to try and get a more robust classifier.

 ##